 Because all creative works are automatically copyrighted to their author, applying a licence (also called a copyright licence) can give permission/freedom for licensees to use that work in ways that would otherwise infringe copyright law.
 Licences allow the licensor (copyright holder/author) to set terms and conditions at which licensees can use their work, but do not release the ownership of the work itself.

 Copyright licences can be issued individually or in the form of a public licence.
 Individual licences are usually those that are given for an agreed payment (fee or royalty).
-Public copyright licences are generally free licences and allow the copyright holder to grant permissions to any and all persons in the general public, i.e. they do not limit their licensees, and any person can take advantage of the licence.
+Public copyright licences are generally free licences and allow the copyright holder to grant permission to any and all persons in the general public, i.e. they do not limit their licensees, and any person can take advantage of the licence.

 Licences are mostly communicated in a way to fit the type of works and their distribution medium.
 Public licence information for works that are displayed on internet pages is usually visible on the web page itself or within a few clicks thereof (i.e. a general licence notice).
-Downloadable or mass software licenses are usually distributed as a text file within the installation package or communicated while the software is being installed (also known as an end user licence agreement or EULA).
+Downloadable or mass software licenses are usually distributed as a text file within the installation package or communicated while the software is being installed (also known as an end-user licence agreement or EULA).
 Licence information of music CDs, books, DVDs, etc. is often indicated visually on the distribution medium itself.

 Licence to use